lilblupig/fte-calc/README.md

 #### Content
 Where did the website content come from?

+slideToggle status fix found at https://forum.jquery.com/topic/state-of-slidetoggle

 #### Media
 * The photographs used for the website were obtained from [Pexels.com](https://www.pexels.com/):

 * Icon used for Favicon made by <a href="https://www.flaticon.com/authors/kiranshastry" title="Kiranshastry">Kiranshastry</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a>.
+* Icons used for Togglers made by <a href="https://www.flaticon.com/authors/pixel-perfect" title="Pixel perfect">Pixel perfect</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a>.

 * The diagrams used for the website were obtained from various places: